 The NCCC was formed shortly after World War II and continued as an informal organsiation for many years.
 In 2017, we celebrated 25 years of being registered with the ‘Kamer van Koophandel’.

 To ensure a vibrant and active Chamber for the next 25 years, we are 'going for gold' with the Lucky Loonie.
 We are asking all of our members to search their networks to find new members.
-For every new member that you introduce, you will receive a Lucky Loonie commemorative coin.
+For every new member that you introduce, you will receive a Lucky Loonie commemorative coin in a presentation box and a certificate of thanks.